There’s a reckoning coming, and it concerns cannabis for kids.

 Making cannabis legal means it’s harder for minors to get, the same way alcohol is.
 As Prime Minister Trudeau frequently reminded Canadians during his campaign to legalize the substance, black market dealers don’t check ID.

 Is the goal is to protect children while also offering the best medicine available?
-If so, it’s time to legalize cannabis medicine — for everything.
+If so, it’s time to legalize cannabis medicine.